squid-cache/squid-cache.github.io/docs/DeveloperResources/ClientStreams.md

 15:14 < lifeless> (different instances, but the logic is shared by composition) 15:14 < lifeless> that is pased into ESIInclude::Start because ESI includes have a primary include and an 'alternate' include.
 15:16 < lifeless> so all you need to start the chain is:
 15:16 < nicholas> I see.
-I won't need to worry about any of that.
+I will not need to worry about any of that.
 15:16 < lifeless> HttpHeader tempheaders(hoRequest);
 15:17 < lifeless> if (clientBeginRequest(METHOD_GET, url, aBufferRecipient, aBufferDetach, aStreamInstance, &tempheaders,
                   aStreamInstance->buffer->buf, HTTP_REQBUF_SZ))